-10.1 The health and wellbeing benefits of physical activity and time in the outdoors, engaging with nature, are well understood.
+- 10.1 The Open Water Safety Policy satisfies the Marmot objectives in that it helps children have the best start and are safe from harm, happy, healthy and learning well, and helps communities to prosper and become resilient, with a strong sense of belonging and cohesion. - 10.2 The health and wellbeing benefits of physical activity and time in the outdoors, engaging with nature, are well understood.
 Beyond this there is a vast range of evidence and research to indicate the further positive impact of outdoor pursuits.

-Participation builds self-confidence, reduces stress, fosters teamwork, develops skill and encourages independence.

-10.2 Outdoor activities allow people to achieve and succeed - including young people who struggle with more traditional activities, allow people with disabilities to experience a greater sense of mobility, independence and achievement than they will in their daily lives.
+Participation builds self-confidence, reduces stress, fosters teamwork, develops skill and encourages independence. - 10.3 Outdoor activities allow people to achieve and succeed (including young people who struggle with more traditional activities), and allow people with disabilities to experience a greater sense of mobility, independence and achievement than they will in their daily lives.